+Paper 1

 - Topic 1 Social Influence

 - Topic 2 Memory

 - Topic 3 Attachment

-- Topic 4 Approaches in Psychology
+- Topic 4 Clinical Psychology and Mental Health

+Paper 2

-- Topic 5 Psychopathology
+- Topic 5 Approaches in Psychology

-- Topic 6 Research methods
+- Topic 6 Biopsychology

-- Topic 7 Biopsychology
+- Topic 7 Research Methods

-- Topic 8 Issues and Debates in Psychology

-- Topic 9 Gender

-- Topic 10 Schizophrenia

-- Topic 11 Aggression

 The full A level exam will be assessed at the end of the two-year period of study via three 2-hour exams.
 Each of these exam papers total 96 marks and account for 33.3% of the overall exam.
 Topics studied in both year 1 and 2 will be assessed in these three exams.
-We will also have regular inhouse assessments and milestones to ascertain progress enroute to the final exams.
+We will also have regular in-house assessments and milestones to ascertain progress enroute to the final exams.